logo

 3. Jump back to the original entry point to resume normal execution.

-Now that you have a solid understanding of the Mach-O file structure, let’s take it up a notch and explore advanced techniques.
-These methods transform basic binary modifications into powerful, functional injections.
+Now that you have a solid understanding of the Mach-O file structure, let's take it up a notch and explore advanced techniques.
+These are the methods that transform basic binary modifications into powerful, functional injections.
+By mastering these tricks, you'll not only be able to manipulate Mach-O files but also handle the challenges that come with making those changes while keeping the binary operational.

 In this section, we focus on the art of dynamic injection—adding a dynamic library to an existing Mach-O binary.
-This is the core of many packing and customization projects and an essential skill for modifying macOS executables.
-Dynamic library injection allows you to extend the functionality of a program without rewriting its original code.
+This is the core of the WoodyWoodpacker project and an essential skill for modifying macOS executables.
+Dynamic library injection allows you to extend the functionality of a program without rewriting its original code, making it a powerful tool for customization, testing, or, in our case, creating a dynamic injection system.

 What is Dynamic Library Injection?